armcknight/AdventOfCode/README.md

 My solutions to challenges at https://adventofcode.com.

+# TODO

+- [ ] Generate the README from a template, with the following things automatically added:
+    - [ ] Parse the output from `make benchmark` to extract a table of the runtimes to insert into this README at the bottom, after the stats.
+    - [ ] Scrape my personal stats: https://adventofcode.com/2023/leaderboard/self

 # Top-level operations

 This is generally the order of operations each year to prepare for the next competition.

 - `make init` to set up the dev env.
 - `make update` to ensure all available years are scaffolded and available days' descriptions and inputs are filled in, and the generated Xcode project is up to date.
-(Currently doesn't work in terminal, must run the `update` scheme in the Xcode project.)
-    - Make sure to grab a valid session cookie from the website and put it into the environment variable for the `update` scheme.
+    - Make sure to grab a valid session cookie from the website and put it into the environment variable for the `update` scheme, and maybe set the current year in the `year` env variable.
+        - **NOTE:** Do this in a private scheme, not the shared one, to avoid committing the session cookie and pushing it to the public.
 - `make test` to run the tests for all years present.
+- `make benchmark` to run all the benchmarks.

 # Files